Anjali Sud

-Anjali Sud (born August 13, 1983) is an American businesswoman of Indian descent and the CEO of Vimeo, the online video platform.
-Sud was appointed to the position in July 2017, after previously serving as General Manager and head of marketing.
-Sud serves on the board of Dolby Laboratories, is a designated Young Global Leader of the World Economic Forum, and was listed as one of Fortune's 40 Under 40 rising business leaders in 2018.
+Anjali Sud (born August 13, 1983) is an American businesswoman and technology and media executive.
+She is the CEO of Tubi, the free entertainment streaming service owned by Fox Corporation.
+Sud was previously CEO of Vimeo for six years, until August 2023.
+She was appointed to the position in July 2017 and took the company public in May 2021.
+Sud sits on the boards of SiriusXM, Dolby Laboratories and Change.org, is a designated Young Global Leader of the World Economic Forum, and was listed as one of Fortune's 40 Under 40 rising business leaders in 2018.

-Early life and education
+Early life

-Sud was born in Detroit, Michigan, the daughter of Indian immigrants from Punjab.
+Sud was born in Detroit, Michigan, the daughter of Punjabi immigrants from India.
 She grew up in Flint, Michigan.
-In 1997, at age 14, Sud left Flint to study at Phillips Andover Academy, a private school in Andover, Massachusetts.
+In 1997, at age 14, Sud left Flint to study at Phillips Andover Academy, a selective private school in Andover, Massachusetts, that she learned about at a local bookstore after her public school lost accreditation.
+Initially, Sud initially struggled in the new academic environment.

-Sud graduated from the Wharton School of the University of Pennsylvania in 2005, with a B.Sc. in Finance and Management.
+Sud graduated from the University of Pennsylvania in 2005 with a B.Sc. in Finance and Management.
+During her senior year, she was rejected from every investment banking job that she applied for.
 In 2011, she received her MBA from Harvard Business School.

 Career

+Vimeo

 Between 2005 and 2014, Sud held positions in finance, media and e-commerce at Sagent Advisors, Time Warner and Amazon.

 In 2014, Sud joined Vimeo, an IAC subsidiary, as Head of Global Marketing.
 She later served as General Manager of Vimeo's core creator business, where she built out the company's offering for hosting, distributing and monetizing videos.
-In that role, Sud led a number of launches on the platform, including Vimeo Business (a membership plan for marketers and brands), 360 video support, and video collaboration and review tools.
+In that role, she led a number of launches on the platform, including Vimeo Business (a membership plan for marketers and brands), 360 video support, and video collaboration and review tools.

 Sud was appointed to CEO of Vimeo in July 2017, as the company announced its plans to refocus its strategy from investing in original content to offering software and tools for video creators.
-In September 2017, Sud oversaw the acquisition of Livestream.
-In April 2019, Sud oversaw the acquisition of video editing app Magisto.
+In September 2017, she oversaw the acquisition of Livestream.
+In April 2019, she oversaw the acquisition of video editing app Magisto.
+In November 2021, she oversaw the acquisitions of video software startups WIREWAX and Wibbitz.

 In November 2020, Vimeo raised $150 million in equity from Thrive Capital and GIC at a valuation of $2.75 billion.
 In January 2021, Vimeo raised $300 million in equity from T. Rowe Price and Oberndorf Enterprises at a valuation of over $5 billion.
-In May 2021, IAC completed a spinoff of Vimeo into an independent publicly-traded company on Nasdaq (ticker: VMEO).
+In May 2021, IAC completed a spinoff of Vimeo into an independent publicly traded company on Nasdaq (ticker: VMEO).

-Sud serves on the board of Dolby Laboratories.
-She is a designated Young Global Leader of the World Economic Forum.